cada-network/become-a-cadan/README.md

 - branching - a common standard which we have adopted is to use github issues as a to-do list, and then create a branch to work on this 'issue' before merging the new feature onto the 'main' branch using a pull request after a peer review.

+## databases

+Research projects will require you to save the data you find.
+For simplicity, this can start off in files (e.g. CSVs), but as the size and complexity of your data increases, you will want to store it in a database.
+This will allow you to run queries against big datasets rather than reading the whole dataset, as well as many other benefits.

+There are many types of databases out there, and the best one will depend on your usecase, but for tabular data, you will probably want to use a SQL database.

+### SQL

+SQL (structured query language) is the language that we can use to construct queries against our database.
+[Here](https://www.sqltutorial.org/) is a good tutorial on SQL.

+### duckdb

+[duckdb](https://duckdb.org/) is a simple database solution that runs on your own machine that can point to data stored on your machine, or on the cloud.
+This makes it easy to share data across collaborators without having to pay too much (cloud storage is cheap, but running programs, such as a database on the cloud is expensive) and is why we have used it to store data for a few CADA projects already.

+[Here](https://motherduck.com/blog/duckdb-tutorial-for-beginners/) is a bit more information about duckdb.